2017 PLOWPRINT REPORT indicates...

 The NGPJV Management Board has announced that it awarded five Conservation Grants available for 2016.
 These grants are meant to enhance conservation delivery through increased capacity, habitat projects that serve as catalysts for additional action, and improved science and monitoring.
 Grantees for 2016 included Bird Conservancy of the Rockies, World Wildlife Fund, and Montana Aquatic Resources, Inc. Activities include a new partner biologist position in Jordan, MT; field research on demographic rates in grassland sparrows; integrated monitoring; regional modeling of conversion effects on water quality and quantitiy; and an innovative channel migration easement effort on the Yellowstone River.
 Objectives of the grants program, details on applying, and selection criteria as applied in 2016 are outlined in the pdf file below.
 Updated criteria for 2017 will be included in an rfp to be issued in October.

 Wetlands provide rancher and farmers with livestock water and much more...
 Read more >

 The North American Wetlands Conservation Council is accepts proposals for projects involving long-term wetland conservation once a year in the fall.
-The 2015 cycle has passed.
+2016 proposals will be due 3 November.

 The HAPET office, and NGPJV technical committee are working on better products and better ways to make them available......
 Read more >